02 — Health Checks

 What's Next

-Your provider is monitored — but when it starts failing intermittently, every request during the 30-second health check interval still hits a broken server.
+Your MCP server is monitored — but when it starts failing intermittently, every request during the 30-second health check interval still hits a broken server.
 You need automatic protection that trips immediately on the first failure, not after 3 health checks.